Can anyone become a personal trainer?

 A certificate plays a significant role in landing a personal training position with a gym or attracting clients.
 Numerous programs exist.
-They range from entry level to specialized ones designed for those already working.
+They range from entry-level to specialized programs designed for those already working.
 New entrants should look toward enrolling in established, credible certificate programs.

 Self-Study and Extensive Knowledge Required

 Working out every day and passing a personal training examination won’t be enough to make anyone an expert, or even passably knowledgeable, about training others.
-Lots of self-study into different training programs is necessary to train a variety of clients.
+A lot of self-study into different training programs is necessary to train a variety of clients.

 A high school athlete interested in a strength training program to boost wins during the wrestling season needs a different program than a 45-year-old sedentary professional wishing to tone muscle and lose 15 pounds.

 Someone interested in packing on 20 pounds of solid muscle won’t follow the same training program as a person who wants to improve cardiovascular conditioning and endurance.
 A skilled personal trainer understands how to craft the right program for each client.

 Personal trainers also know how to guide clients away from terrible fad diets and bad training programs.
 To do so, a personal trainer must draw from a strong personal knowledge base.
 Constant reading and self-study support a strong knowledge base.

 Again, time and commitment are required to develop such knowledge.
 Anyone willing to do so increases the chances of career success.
 Certain personal training programs require recertification and continuing education credits, which work for the benefit of a trainer.